 List of United States Army lieutenant generals from 1990 to 1999 explained

-There have been 146 lieutenant generals in the United States Army from 1990 to 1999, 28 of whom were promoted to four-star general.
+There have been 146 lieutenant generals in the U.S. Army from 1990 to 1999, 28 of whom were promoted to four-star general.
 All 146 achieved that rank while on active duty in the U.S. Army.
-Lieutenant generals entered the Army via several paths: 67 were commissioned via Reserve Officer Training Corps (ROTC) at a civilian university, 42 via the U.S. Military Academy (USMA), 19 via Officer Candidate School (OCS), 15 via ROTC at a senior military college, two via direct commission (direct), and one via the U.S. Naval Academy (USNA).
+Lieutenant generals entered the Army via several paths: 67 were commissioned via Reserve Officers' Training Corps (ROTC) at a civilian university, 42 via the U.S. Military Academy (USMA), 19 via Officer Candidate School (OCS), 15 via ROTC at a senior military college, two via direct commission (direct), and one via the U.S. Naval Academy (USNA).

 List of generals